If you loved Baby and Me, try Fortune Salon

 What they share

-Both films are directed by Kim Jin-young, and they sit in Comedy territory.
+Both films are directed by Kim Jin-young, and they both carry the cozy, playful mood tags, and they sit in Comedy territory.
 If that's the register that drew you to Baby and Me, the second film will land in a comparable space — through a different lens.

 What Fortune Salon is